Deborah Remington: Biography

 Remington was born in 1930 and grew up in Haddonfield, New Jersey.
 She was the daughter of the late Malcolm VanDyke and Hazel (née Stewart) Remington.
 With an early inclination towards art, she enrolled in classes at the Philadelphia Museum School of Industrial Art as a teenager.
-In 1955, she received her BFA from the San Francisco Art Institute where she studied under Clyfford Still.
+In 1955, she received her BFA from the San Francisco Art Institute where members of the faculty included Clyfford Still, David Park, Hassel Smith, and Jack Spicer, among others.

 By the time she graduated from the Institute, she had become affiliated with the Bay Area's Beat scene.
-In 1954, she was one of six painters and poets, and the only woman, who founded the now legendary Six Gallery in San Francisco.
+In 1954, she was one of six painters and poets, and the only woman, who founded the now legendary 6 Gallery in San Francisco.

 After graduation, Remington spent two years traveling and living in Japan, Southeast Asia, and India.
 While in Japan she studied classical and contemporary calligraphy and earned money by teaching English and tutoring actors.
 This led to some work acting in B movies, including the film "Nightmare's Bad Dream".

 Returning to the United States, she took up painting more seriously.
 She began to exhibit her work at the Dilexi Gallery in San Francisco and had solo shows in 1962, 1963, and 1965.
 In 1965, Remington moved to New York City.
 She had her first solo exhibition in NYC in 1966 at the Bykert Gallery at 15 W. 57th Street in Manhattan.
 She had four solo shows there between 1967 and 1974.

 In 1983 Remington had a twenty-year retrospective exhibition that opened at the Newport Harbor Museum in California.
-This exhibition later traveled to the Oakland Museum (today, the Oakland Museum of California) and other venues.
+This exhibition later traveled to the Oakland Museum (today, the Oakland Museum of California).
 In 1984 she received a Guggenheim Fellowship.

 She was elected to the National Academy of Design in 1999, and in the same year was the recipient of a Pollock-Krasner Foundation Grant.

 Death

-Remington died April 21, 2010 in Moorestown, New Jersey of cancer, aged 79.
+Remington died April 21, 2010, in Moorestown, New Jersey, of cancer, aged 79.
 She was interred at Haddonfield Baptist Cemetery in Haddonfield, New Jersey.

 Selected collections

-Remington's work has been collected by numerous institutions both in the United States and abroad: the Art Institute of Chicago, Illinois; the Auckland War Memorial Museum, New Zealand; the Bibliothèque nationale de France, Paris; the Museum Boijmans Van Beuningen, Rotterdam, the Netherlands; the Centre national d'art et de culture Georges-Pompidou, Paris; the Columbus Museum of Art, Columbus, Ohio; the Berkeley Art Museum and Pacific Film Archive, University of California, Berkeley, California; the Smithsonian American Art Museum (formerly National Museum of American Art), Washington, D.C.; and the Whitney Museum of American Art, New York.
+Remington's work has been collected by numerous institutions both in the United States and abroad: the Art Institute of Chicago, Illinois; the Auckland War Memorial Museum, New Zealand; the Bibliothèque nationale de France, Paris; the Museum Boijmans Van Beuningen, Rotterdam, the Netherlands; the Centre national d'art et de culture Georges-Pompidou, Paris; the Columbus Museum of Art, Columbus, Ohio; the Berkeley Art Museum and Pacific Film Archive, University of California, Berkeley, California; the Smithsonian American Art Museum (formerly National Museum of American Art), Washington, D.C.; The National Gallery of Art, Washington, D.C. and the Whitney Museum of American Art, New York.

 Awards and recognition

 In 1999, Remington was elected to the National Academy of Design and received a Pollock-Krasner Foundation Grant that same year.
-She was awarded a National Endowment Fellowship from 1979-1980.
-In the fall of 1973, Remington was a Tamarind Fellow Artist-in-Residence.
+She was awarded a National Endowment Fellowship from 1979 to 1980.
+From 1973 to 1981, Remington was a Tamarind Fellow Artist-in-Residence.